qzhang503/proteoQ/README.md

 apply the finding(s) to update the complete set.

 The `standPep` utility accepts variable arguments of `slice_`.
-The vararg statement(s) identify a subset of data rows from the `Peptide.txt`.
+The vararg statement(s) identify a subset of data rows from the Peptide.txt.
 The partial data will be taken for parameterizing the alignment of log2FC across samples.
 In the hypothetical example shown below, we normalize peptide data based peptide entries with sequence lengths greater than 10 and smaller than 30.
 The full data set will be updated accordingly with the newly derived parameters.
 Different to the `filter_` varargs, there is *no data entry removals* from the complete data set with the `slice_` procedure.